- About Google Cloud Storage

 - What to do next

 Google Cloud Storage is useful for storing and serving large files.
 Additionally, Cloud Storage offers the use of access control lists (ACLs), and the ability to resume upload operations if they're interrupted, and many other features.
-(The GCS client library makes use of this resume capability automatically for your app, providing you with a robust way to stream data into GCS.)
+The Google Cloud Storage client library makes use of this resume capability automatically for your app, providing you with a robust way to stream data into Cloud Storage.

-The GCS client library lets your application read files from and write files to buckets in Google Cloud Storage (GCS).
-This library supports reading and writing large amounts of data to GCS, with internal error handling and retries, so you don't have to write your own code to do this.
+The Google Cloud Storage client library lets your application read files from and write files to buckets in Cloud Storage.
+This library supports reading and writing large amounts of data to Cloud Storage, with internal error handling and retries, so you don't have to write your own code to do this.
 Moreover, it provides read buffering with prefetch so your app can be more efficient.
-The client library uses HTTPS when reading and writing to Google Cloud Storage so your data is encrypted during transfer.
+The client library uses HTTPS when reading and writing to Cloud Storage so your data is encrypted during transfer.

-The GCS client library provides the following functionality:
+The Google Cloud Storage client library provides the following functionality:

 openmethod that returns a file-like buffer on which you can invoke standard Python file operations for reading and writing.

-listbucketmethod for listing the contents of a GCS bucket.
+listbucketmethod for listing the contents of a Cloud Storage bucket.

 statmethod for obtaining metadata about a specific file.

 For download instructions and distribution contents, see the downloads page.